 Sunshine naturally lifts a person’s mood and makes the whole day seem brighter but the rays are also dangerous.
 The sun produces ultraviolet (UV) light that damages your skin and causes sunburn.
-Sunburn leads to premature aging, wrinkles, and age spots.
+Sunburn leads to premature ageing, wrinkles, and age spots.
 Researchers at the Department of Applied Research and Development in Paris, France have found that UV exposure accounts for 80 percent of skin’s facial aging.

 What is a Sunburn?